lncm/dockerfiles/contrib/lightningd-database/README.md

 ## What block is this up to?

-This sqlite3 database is to bootstrap the install for c-lightning so its all up to data.
+This sqlite3 database is to bootstrap the install for c-lightning up to block **#545533**

 This is highly experimental right now, so don not have any real money on your lightningd node when you start doing this.